prasso/prasso_app/README.md

 17. Update the images for both Google and Firebase.
 Use apetools (https://apetools.webprofusion.com/#/tools/imagegorilla) and pass an existing PNG to update the images.
 18. Once you have downloaded the apetools image package, place the images into your app's assets folder and replace the existing Prasso images.
 Use Android Studio and XCode's built-in resource editors for this step to ensure the index files are correctly updated.
 19. Modify the welcome screen in `lib/app_widgets/onboarding/intro_page.dart` to include content specific to your app's needs.

+## Historical Information
+Project Timeline started in 2020
+#### originally forked from  Demo for Flutter & Firebase Realtime Apps

+This project, Prasso App, started out as a fork of the **reference architecture demo** that can be used as a **starting point** for apps using Flutter & Firebase.
+The code is modified to support running web apps which can be built from various no-code sites around the web.

+*Also see the marvelous [codewithandrea_flutter_packages repo](https://github.com/bizz84/codewithandrea_flutter_packages), which contains the most reusable parts of this project as packages.*

+Then the code was migrated into a format closer to what you would see in MVVM architecture.
+And then Riverpod Hooks has been added.